Hail Mary (2Pac song): Live performances

 This song was played as a tribute to Shakur during the Up in Smoke Tour in 2000.
-Rappers Dr. Dre & Snoop Dogg rapped this song as one of three songs they performed as a tribute to 2Pac with the crowd singing the chorus.
+Rappers Dr. Dre and Snoop Dogg rapped this song as one of three songs they performed as a tribute to 2Pac with the crowd singing the chorus.

 On April 15, 2012, "Hail Mary" was performed as the opening of the Shakur's hologram performance alongside live performers Dr. Dre and Snoop Dogg at the Coachella Valley Music and Arts Festival.
 The track moved 13,000 downloads that week for a 1,530% sales increase.

 In popular culture

 The song was played in the film Baby Boy, in which Shakur himself was supposed to play the lead.
 The film was released in 2001 by John Singleton, but because Shakur was no longer alive, Singleton had him replaced by Tyrese Gibson.
 The song was played when Jody, the lead, had a dream about being gunned down by the police or being locked up in prison with his girlfriend and son visiting him.
 While the song is playing, 2Pac's picture is seen in Jody's room.

 The 2015 film Straight Outta Compton shows Shakur recording the song in a scene which takes place in 1995, one year before it was released.
 However, this never happened in real life, as Dr. Dre left Death Row Records before the actual song itself was recorded.

 It was played in the 2015 boxing film Creed, as the entrance music to Donnie Creed (Michael B. Jordan), Apollo Creed's son, during his final match within the film.

 It was played in 2Pac's biopic, All Eyez on Me (2017) where he performs the song at The House of Blues in July 1996.
 However, this scene never happened in real life.